Applying Demand Factors for Schools per NEC 220.86

 While NEC 220.86 provides the core framework, other code sections are relevant.
 Understanding these nuances is what separates a proficient electrician from an expert.
 To become an expert, it is also recommended to study related topics such as how the 2023 NEC changes dwelling unit load calculations.

-- Voltage Drop: Although not part of the load calculation itself, the final circuit length and load will impact voltage drop.
-Always use a reliable voltage drop calculator to ensure that conductor sizes are sufficient to maintain proper voltage at the furthest point of use.
+- Voltage Drop: Although not part of the load calculation itself, final circuit length and load will impact voltage drop.
+Always use a reliable voltage drop calculator to ensure conductor sizes are sufficient to maintain proper voltage at the furthest point of use.

 - Code Reference: For any professional, having a quick way to reference code is essential.
 A guide to key NEC tables is an invaluable resource on the job.